 Advantages of Distillate

-The process not only creates a very pure cannabis extraction, it also leaves out the necessity for using solvents to bind with the marijuana products.
-Extractions such as BHO and Co2 require alcohol based solvents for their final product.
+The process not only creates a very pure cannabis extraction but also leaves out the necessity for using solvents to bind with marijuana products.

 Benefits of Using THC Distillate

-Not only is distilled THC a very clean and pure extract, you can use it in almost any method you like, making it an extremely versatile medicine.
+Not only is THC distillate a very clean and pure extract, but it can also be used in almost any method that’s suited to your preference, making it an extremely versatile medicine.

 Commonly Used by Medical Patients

-Since the introduction of RSO (Rick Simpson Oil) high THC extracts are a proven method to incorporate high doses of cannabis to patients without having to smoke an entire tree a day.
-THC Distillate only requires a drop or 2 for it’s effects to be felt.
-Couple this with an almost immediate onset of effects, distillate is a perfect application for medical patients.
+Since the introduction of RSO (Rick Simpson Oil), THC extracts are a proven method in incorporating high doses of cannabinoids without having to smoke an entire plant a day.
+For THC distillates, a drop or 2 is only needed.
+This, when coupled with an immediate onset, creates a medicine that’s not only sustainable and potent but also convenient and discreet to the nose.

 How to Use THC Distillate

 The methods of consuming distilled THC are virtually endless.
-Due to its chemical make-up you can apply distillate how ever is best suited, no matter your lifestyle.
+Given its chemical make-up, you can apply distillate in ways that suit your preferences, no matter your lifestyle.
 It’s the jack of all trades when it comes to extractions.

 In a Joint

 For those who love smoking marijuana, spread a little bit of distillate on your rolling paper.
-This will allow for you to use much less flower, yet still have all the great medicinal effects from your cannabis.
-The addition of adding the oil to your joint will improve the quality of the burn and smoke.
+This allows you to use much less flower, yet still, have all the great medicinal effects from your cannabis.
+The addition of adding oil to your joint will improve the quality of how the joint burns and smokes.